How to Find an Internship

-- Attend the CLA Internship & Career Fair, an annual fall event where you can explore internship opportunities with a wide variety of organizations that are hiring CLA students for internships.
+- Attend the CLA Internship & Career Fair, an annual event where you can explore internship opportunities with a wide variety of organizations that are hiring CLA students for internships.

 - Intern abroad—the University of Minnesota’s Learning Abroad Center lists multiple internship opportunities under their programs icon by searching “Internships” on the “Program Features” filter.

 - Pitch your own internship to customize your experience or connect with a particular organization.